edgelesssys/contrast/docs/docs/components/index.md

 The CLI serves as the primary management tool for Contrast deployments.
 It's designed to streamline the configuration and operation of Contrast in several ways:

-* Installation and Setup: The CLI facilitates the installation of the necessary runtime classes required for Contrast to function within a Kubernetes cluster.
+* Installation and setup: The CLI facilitates the installation of the necessary runtime classes required for Contrast to function within a Kubernetes cluster.
-* Policy Generation: It allows users to generate runtime policies, adapt the deployment files, and generate the Contrast manifest.
+* Policy generation: It allows users to generate runtime policies, adapt the deployment files, and generate the Contrast manifest.
-* Configuration Management: Through the CLI, users can configure the Contrast Coordinator with the generated manifest.
+* Configuration management: Through the CLI, users can configure the Contrast Coordinator with the generated manifest.
-* Verification and Attestation: The CLI provides tools to verify the integrity and authenticity of the Coordinator and the entire deployment via remote attestation.
+* Verification and attestation: The CLI provides tools to verify the integrity and authenticity of the Coordinator and the entire deployment via remote attestation.

 ## The Coordinator